dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 ---

 Gaussian Processes regression is one of the key algorithms within machine learning.
-They have a beautiful mathematical theory behind to back them up and I hope in this blog post we come to appreciate them more.
+With this blog post I want to appreciate the beautiful mathematical theory behind that back them up.
 I will divide this post in theory and practice, including a sample code.

 One of the key advantages of Gaussian Processes vs Deep Learning methods is that it inherently provide with confidence intervals and a higher level of interpretability.
 However, it comes with a hidden cost, it is has a very wide variety of hyperparameters that are far from easy to configure, i.e., only the kernel selection is very challenging.
 Understanding and having a good intuition in the inner workings of this algorithm is key to make the most of it.